fluxninja/aperture/docs/content/get-started/installation/controller/operator/operator.md

 import {apertureVersion,apertureVersionWithOutV} from '../../../../apertureVersion.js';
 ```

-## Controller CRD
+## Controller Custom Resource Definition

-The Aperture Controller is a Kubernetes based application and is installed using
+The Aperture Controller is a Kubernetes-based application and is installed using
 the
 [Kubernetes Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/),
 which is managed by the Aperture Operator.

 The configuration for the Aperture Controller process is provided to the
 Controller CRD under the `controller.config` section.
 All the configuration
-parameters for Aperture Controller are listed
+parameters for the Aperture Controller are listed
 [here](/reference/configuration/controller.md).

 ## Installation {#controller-installation}